Who is the Top Investor In Exelon Corporation (EXC)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Exelon Corporation (EXC) is a “Overweight”.
 19 analysts offering their recommendations for the stock have an average rating of 2.10, where 4 rate it as a Hold and 0 think it is a “Overweight”.
 14 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Exelon Corporation is expected to release its quarterly report on 05/05/2021 and quarterly earnings per share for the current quarter are estimated at $0.7 with sales reaching $9.23B over the same period.The EPS is expected to shrink by -33.30% this year, but quarterly earnings will post -2.10% year-over-year.
-Quarterly sales are estimated to grow 5.50% in year-over-year returns.
+Exelon Corporation is expected to release its quarterly report on 05/05/2021 and quarterly earnings per share for the current quarter are estimated at $0.7 with sales reaching $8.35B over the same period.The EPS is expected to shrink by -33.30% this year, but quarterly earnings will post -6.90% year-over-year.
+Quarterly sales are estimated to shrink -4.50% in year-over-year returns.

 Exelon Corporation (EXC) Insider Activity